kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

   Shape shape;              // Compiler ERROR: Can't instantiate an abstract class Shape *p = new Shape();   // Compiler ERROR: Can't instantiate an abstract class
   ```
-  Following `Open_Shape` class is still an abstract class because it does not overrides the virtual functions declared in its base (`Shape`) class.
+  Following `Open_Shape` class is still an abstract class because it does not override the virtual functions declared in its base (`Shape`) class.
   ```cpp
   class Open_Shape : public Shape   // abstract class
   {